chaos511/node-red-contrib-insteon-lan/README.md

 # node-red-contrib-insteon-lan

-Nodes to control x10 and lamplinc modules with the insteon hub you need to enter the hubs ip,port,username,password into the nodes config page
+Nodes to control x10 and lamplinc modules and recieve x10 commands using the insteon hub you need to enter the hubs ip,port,username,password into the nodes config page

 # Nodes